 - Fish waste (2:1 ratio of water to fish waste)

-Step 1: Make sure you have a drum here, not a bucket.
+Step 1: Make sure you have a drum or large garbage can here, not a bucket.
 You don’t want to try making this recipe in a 5-gallon bucket.
 Trust us.

 Step 2: Prepare your quantities of fish waste and water (2:1 ratio) and then fill the drum 1/3rd of the way.

 Step 3: Wait at least a day (yes, a full 24 hours).
 As we said, the fertilizer can get pretty smelly, so maybe keep the drum outside for now.

 Step 4: Fill the rest of the drum with water.
 You’ll need a lot of water to get this done, well over 40 gallons.

 Step 5: Put a cover on, but not an airtight lid.
 Yes, that means the smell can permeate.
 Sorry about that, but it’s necessary.
 The smell is also about to get a lot stronger.

 Step 6: Wait three weeks or more for the fermentation process to finish.